es-progress/shell/docs/lib/dev.md

 ## bump-version

-Function to increment (increase by one) the version-number if semantic versioning is used.
+Function to increment (increase by one) the version number if semantic versioning is used.
-If the major or minor version is bumped then the less important parts will be reset.
+If the major or minor version is bumped, the less important parts will be reset.
 E.g. `1.2.3` becomes `2.0.0` after bumping major version.

 **Usage**